 Introduction to Python @staticmethod

 The following article provides an outline for Python @staticmethod.
-A staticmethod is a method which is basically bound to the class it represents and not any object of any class.
-It is a method which has no right to access or actually modify class state.
-The @staticmethod is a built in function and simply returns a static method.
+A staticmethod is a method that is basically bound to the class it represents and not any object of any class.
+It is a method with no right to access or modify class state.
+The @staticmethod is a built-in function and simply returns a static method.
 These static methods are similar to any other class methods and are bound to a class.
 These staticmethod does not require class instance creation, that is why they are not dependent on a state of object.
 These static methods are usually used when we have to process any data related to class and not of instance.